Cradle of Humankind: History of discoveries

 In 2001, Steve Churchill of Duke University and Lee Berger found early modern human remains at Plovers Lake.
 Also in 2001, the first hominid fossils and stone tools were discovered in-situ at Cooper's Cave.
 In 2008, Lee Berger discovered the partial remains of two hominids (Australopithecus sediba) who lived between 1.78 and 1.95 million years ago in the Malapa Fossil Site.

 In October 2013, Berger commissioned geologist Pedro Boshoff to investigate cave systems in the Cradle of Humankind for the express purpose of discovering more fossil hominin sites.
 Cavers Rick Hunter and Steven Tucker discovered hominid fossils in a previously unexplored area of the Rising Star-Westminster Cave System that is assigned site designation UW-101.
 In November 2013, Berger led a joint expedition of the University of the Witwatersrand and National Geographic Society to the Rising Star Cave System near Swartkrans.
 In just three weeks of excavation, the six-woman international team of advance speleological scientists (K. Lindsay Eaves, Marina Elliott, Elen Feuerriegel, Alia Gurtov, Hannah Morris, and Becca Peixotto), chosen for their paleoanthropological and caving skills, as well as their small size, recovered more than 1,200 fossil specimens of an unidentified hominin species.
 As of 2015, the site remained in the process of being dated.
 In September 2015, Berger, in collaboration with National Geographic, announced the discovery of a new species of human relative, named Homo naledi, from UW-101.
-Most remarkably, besides shedding light on the origins and diversity of the Homo genus, H. naledi also appears to have intentionally deposited bodies of its dead in a remote cave chamber, a behaviour previously thought limited to later Homo species.
+Some researchers suggest that H. naledi intentionally deposited bodies of its dead in a remote cave chamber, a behaviour previously thought limited to later Homo species, though this is a subject of ongoing scholarly debate.
 In the last days of the Rising Star Expedition, cavers Rick Hunter and Steven Tucker discovered additional fossil hominid material in another portion of the cave system.
 Preliminary excavations at this site, designated UW-102, had begun by 2013 and yielded complete hominid fossil material of its own.
 The relationship of site 101 to 102 is not known.